-Our interest in {\L}ojasiewicz--Simon gradient inequalities for coupled Yang-Mills and harmonic map energy functionals is motivated by the wealth of potential applications.
+Our interest in {\L}ojasiewicz--Simon gradient inequalities for coupled Yang--Mills and harmonic map energy functions is motivated by the wealth of potential applications.
 We shall survey some of those applications below.